 Child Custody

-If there is no family court order in place in Clark County, then contact Clark County Family Court or call (702) 455-2385.
+If there is no family court order in place in Clark County, contact Clark County Family Court (opens in a new tab) or Call (702) 455-2385.

 Police will not take a report due to the civil nature of the case.
-Please follow up with the court because this does not rise to the level of a criminal act.
+Follow up with the court, as this does not rise to the level of a criminal act.

-Only the Attorney General’s Office can enforce violations of NRS 200.359 (parents who attempt to hide or detain a child from another guardian) and Pick Up Orders.
-A child custody violation case is not classified as kidnapping.
+Only the Nevada Attorney General’s Office (opens in a new tab) can enforce violations of NRS 200.359 (opens in a new tab), which applies to situations where a parent attempts to hide or detain a child from another guardian, as well as Pick-Up Orders.
+A child custody violation is not classified as kidnapping.

 The Nevada Attorney General’s Office is responsible for prosecuting all Hide and Detain cases in the State of Nevada.